wizard1989/Unite-multiple-pictures-into-pdf/README.md

 # Examples of usage
 Example 1.
-We have folder "D:\\pictures" with pictures of types *.png and *.jpg.
+We have folder "D:\\pictures" with pictures of types png and jpg.
+We want to create file pdf_with_pictures.pdf out of them and save it in the same folder.

 outputPdfName = "pdf_with_pictures"
 pathToSavePdfTo = "D:\\pictures"
 pathToPictures = "D:\\pictures"
-splitType = "picture"
+splitType = "none"
 numberOfEntitiesInOnePdf = 1
-listWithImagesExtensions = ["png", "jpg"] picturesAreInRootFolder = False nameOfPart = "volume"
+listWithImagesExtensions = ["png", "jpg"] picturesAreInRootFolder = True nameOfPart = "volume"

 unite_pictures_into_pdf(outputPdfName, pathToSavePdfTo, pathToPictures, splitType, numberOfEntitiesInOnePdf, listWithImagesExtensions, picturesAreInRootFolder, nameOfPart)

+Example 2.
+We want to do the same as in the example 1, but split pdf into pdfs that contain maximum 10 pictures each.
+Partname will be picture.

+outputPdfName = "pdf_with_pictures"
+pathToSavePdfTo = "D:\\pictures"
+pathToPictures = "D:\\pictures"
+splitType = "picture"
+numberOfEntitiesInOnePdf = 10
+listWithImagesExtensions = ["png", "jpg"] picturesAreInRootFolder = True nameOfPart = "picture"

+unite_pictures_into_pdf(outputPdfName, pathToSavePdfTo, pathToPictures, splitType, numberOfEntitiesInOnePdf, listWithImagesExtensions, picturesAreInRootFolder, nameOfPart)

+Running the above code on folder with 26 pictures we get 3 pdfs with names: pdf_with_pictures_picture_1-10_of_26.pdf pdf_with_pictures_picture_11-20_of_26.pdf pdf_with_pictures_picture_21-26_of_26.pdf